smabeNCI/branching/README.md

 # branching

-This is a demo repo to be used for training.
+This is a demo repo to be used for training